-The choices of places to sleep in Suvarnabhumi Airport will depend upon what your ongoing travel arrangements are and how much comfort is required.
+The choices of Bangkok Airport sleeping facilities will depend upon what your ongoing travel arrangements are and how much comfort is required.

 Here are my suggestions for where to sleep in Bangkok Airport arranged by the floor Level.

 If you are already in Thailand and can’t avoid an early arrival at Suvarnabhumi Airport, then there are many small Bangkok Airport hotels situated nearby where you can sleep for a few hours.